So you want to become a real estate agent?

 - When will you be available?
 Most people who want to look at houses will want to do so when they aren’t working, which is often in the evenings and/or weekends.
 If agents don’t set boundaries, they could easily work 24 x 7.
 I read something recently from an agent who was dealing with a client who was angry she did not respond immediately to his 2am text message.
 In order to keep your sanity, you will have to figure out how to balance your life.
 Are there certain times you will refuse appointments?
 If yes, put those time blocks on your calendar so you don’t forget.
 Do you need time on certain days to exercise?
 Put it on your schedule.
 Burnout is quite possible if you don’t do so!

 - Who will you help?
 One of the best things you could do for your business is to figure out a niche.
 When first starting, it’s definitely attractive to grab every single lead.
 But you will soon realize which calls won’t turn into a actual clients, and which will.
 Not everyone who calls you will actually wind up selling or buying, and if they do, they may wind up using someone else.
-You want to focus your time on those people who actually might turn into business.
+You want to focus your time on those people who actually might work with you.
 If you can figure out a strategy before you even start, that would be great.
 If you can’t, then keep your eyes open for those types of clients that work well and those that don’t.
 You might want to only work with tenants.
 Or never work with tenants.
 You might want to focus on getting listings of Victorian homes only, or houses on the lake, or 55+ communities.
 Figure out what works for you and focus.
 You do not need to help everyone.

 - How will you market you?
 It would be great if you had a business website, email address, database.
 Everything should be a reflection of you, your marketing goals, your mission, your ethos.
 Give some thought to how you want potential buyers or sellers to find you.
 Down to the paper and pens and folders you use.
 This is YOUR business, and should reflect YOU.